SoftwareEngineeringToolDemos/ICSE-2013-YODA/build-vm/readme.md

     VM is launched in GUI mode.

     Java 1.7 is installed using Chocolatey.

+    You are asked for login credentials.
+Username is vagrant and Password is vagrant.

     You will be asked to actiavte windows online ( Do it and the OS will be active for 90 days).

-6. If you would like to check the java version, open command prompt and type in 'java -version'.
+6. If you would like to check the java version, open command prompt in the VM and type in 'java -version'.

 References
   1. Vagrant box can be found at [datacastle/windows7](https://atlas.hashicorp.com/datacastle/boxes/windows7)